 In 1958, unable to participate in the local domestic auto show, forward-thinking Bay Area import auto dealers decided to create their own exposition.
 Given the novelty and interest at the time in foreign made cars, the auto dealers’ idea proved to be a good one.
 For nearly two decades the Import Car Show, the precursor to what is now the International Auto Show, flourished and expanded.

 As attitudes and the auto industry changed, owing to greater global cooperation in automotive production and the increased competitiveness in the world’s car markets, it was only natural that the Import Car Show broadened its scope to include the products of both the domestic and international manufacturers worldwide.
 Thus the ever-expanding import show became truly international in 1982 when it moved into its new home at the Moscone Convention Center in downtown San Francisco.

 From the first year, the show was a tremendous success and given the sudden increase in the varieties of makes and models available it was literally bursting at the seams.

-The San Francisco Chronicle 58th Annual International Auto Show, is supported by the California New Car Dealers Association.
-It will run for nine days, Nov.
-21 29, 2015 at the Moscone Convention Center and promises to be the most spectacular ever.
+The San Francisco Chronicle 59th Annual International Auto Show, is supported by the California New Car Dealers Association and promises to be the most show spectacular ever.